Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 KDE opted for a per monitor paradigm, meaning settings are shown for the current monitor, with global settings being separated by a visual separator.
 Indication to which monitor is currently selected is shown by a blue indicator while other monitors are uncolored.
-The selected color difference is suitable for color blindness as blue is the least susceptible color to color blindness.
-People with monochromatic sight (full colorblindness) will still be able to tell the difference based on shade, making this the optimal color.
+The selected color is suitable for color blindness as different shades of blue are less susceptible to color blindness.
+People with monochromatic sight (full colorblindness) will also still be able to tell the difference based on shade, making this an optimal color defined in figure 16 Colorblind barrier-free color pallet by Color Universal Design(CUD)
+@color-universal-design. @color-blindness @data-visualization-with-flying-colors

 //https://en.wikipedia.org/wiki/Color_blindness